 - Pre-heat oven to 375 degrees F. Spray 6-count doughnut pan with non-stick spray.

-- In a medium-large bowl, add flour, sugar, baking powder, baking soda, cinnamon, and salt.
+- In a medium-large bowl, add flour, cocoa powder, sugar, baking powder, baking soda, cinnamon, and salt.
 Whisk to combine.

 - In another medium-large bowl, whisk together pumpkin and milk.
 Whisk in egg.
 Add vanilla extract and white vinegar and whisk to combine.